 The Aurora LightPad models are the newest offerings from this company and utilize high-quality LED arrays.

-To use these you just long press on the front power button to turn them on, and then tap to change the brightness settings, of which there are three.
+To use these, you just long-press the front power button to turn them on, and then tap to change the brightness settings, of which there are three.

-The Mini has 180 LEDs while the Max sports 600, and each one has three brightness settings.
+The Mini features 180 LEDs, while the Max boasts 600, and both models offer three brightness settings.

 Aurora LightPad Mini